mayojava/Comics/README.md

 The application is divided into 3 different layers:

-* *App layer*: This is the presentation layer that contains the view and view models. `ViewModels` are used to interact with the interactors that fetches and subscribes to data from the repository.
+* __App layer__: This is the presentation layer that contains the view and view models. `ViewModels` are used to interact with the interactors that fetches and subscribes to data from the repository.

-* *Domain Layer*: This contains the interactors for the application use cases.
+* __Domain Layer__: This contains the interactors for the application use cases.
 It also exposes interface that are used for communication with the data layer.
 No android framework dependencies exists in this layer.

-* Data layer: This layer contains both the reactive local store and a service to make remote api calls.
+* __Data layer__: This layer contains both the reactive local store and a service to make remote api calls.
 It implements interfaces from the domain layer to perform interactors use cases.

  # Libraries used